satyaveer1994/quiz-app/README.md

 ## Node.js Quiz Application

 .
 This is a Node.js application that allows users to create and participate in timed quizzes.
 The application provides a RESTful API for creating and retrieving quizzes.
 The application uses MongoDB for storing quiz data and the API is implemented using the Express.js framework.

 ## Installation

     Clone the repository: git remote add origin https://github.com/satyaveer1994/quiz-app.git Install dependencies: npm install

     Start the application: nodemon src/index.js

 1. The server will be running at http://localhost:3000

 ## API Endpoints

-     QuizSchema:

-    question: the text of the question
-    options: an array of the answer options for the question
-    rightAnswer: the index of the correct answer in the options array
-    startDate: the date and time when the quiz should start
-    endDate: the date and time when the quiz should end
+    POST /quizzes - Create a new quiz
+    GET /quizzes/active - Get the active quiz
+    GET /quizzes/:id/result - Get the result of a quiz by its ID GET /quizzes/all - Get all quizzes
 # Create a Quiz

 Users can create a quiz by sending a POST request to the /quizzes endpoint with the following fields: